Install the hardware

 - The Citrix logo and the LCD on the front of the appliance illuminate after the appliance starts, and the LCD indicates the operational status of the appliance.

 Appliances with two power supplies emit a high-pitched alert if one power supply fails or if you connect only one power cable to the appliance.
-To silence the alarm, you can press the small red button located on the back panel of the appliance.
+Press the small red button on the back panel of the appliance to silence the alarm.

 Switch on the appliance